 Why the Arctic?

 The Arctic is warming twice as fast as the rest of the planet.
-Warmer temperatures at northern latitudes have led to increased sea ice recession, decreased snow and ice cover on land, and increased areas of frozen ground beginning to thaw which is expected to have dramatic impacts on energy development, national security, social and environmental sustainability, and global ecosystem functioning.
+Warmer temperatures at northern latitudes have led to increased sea ice recession, decreased snow and ice cover on land, and increased areas of frozen ground beginning to thaw which is already having dramatic impacts on energy development, national security, social and environmental sustainability, and global ecosystem functioning.

-Arctic soils contain over twice as much carbon as what can be found in the atmosphere.
-This is because of environmental conditions (short summers and long, cold, dark winters) that have slowed the decomposition of dead plants and animals--soil organic matter.
+Arctic soils contain over twice as much carbon as what is found in the atmosphere.
+This is because of environmental conditions (short summers and long, cold, dark winters) that have slowed the decomposition of soil organic matter--largely dead plants and animals.

-As the ground continues to thaw due to warming, this carbon-rich organic matter will suddenly become available to soil microbial communities for decomposition.
-The process of breaking down this previously frozen material could irreversibly release massive amounts of carbon dioxide and methane, two of the most potent greenhouse gases contributing to global warming, into the atmosphere thereby creating an irreversible positive feedback loop.
+As the ground continues to thaw due to warming, this carbon-rich organic matter is becoming available to soil microbial communities for decomposition.
+The process of breaking down this previously frozen material could irreversibly release massive amounts of carbon dioxide and methane, two potent greenhouse gases contributing to global warming, into the atmosphere thereby creating an irreversible positive feedback loop.
 This is one reason why the Arctic is often referred to as a “tipping point."

 However, thawing organic matter may also release important nutrients--mainly nitrogen--into the soil which could promote plant growth and productivity, or carbon intake via increased photosynthesis rates.
 This would create a negative feedback to the effects of warming, and could help maintain these soils as a 'sink' for atmospheric carbon.